sharadalt/sharadalt.github.io/_posts/2017-03-28-Interpretations-and-Assumptions.md

 <h3>Summary</h3>
 <p>
 Based on above examples, I learned I need to be very cautious while interpreting and making assumptions.
-My interpretation has to be absolute not relative.
-I should not make assumptions if I am not in the right frame of mind.
+My interpretation has to be absolute not relative to my state of mind, circumstance etc. I should not make assumptions if I am not in the right frame of mind.
 I can not assume what applies to me will apply to others.
 The situations could be with family, friends or colleagues.
 With spouse I can avoid lot of clashes if only, I do not make relative interpretations and assume.
 Especially at work it might lead to problems if we make assumptions about our colleagues based on our relative interpretations.
 We find all kinds of people in the society.
 What is your perspective on this?
 </p>